aclason/treeCalcs/README.md

 # treeCalcs

 This package contains functions to calculate forest metrics.

-This includes calculating attributes on individual trees such as biomass or carbon, as well as tree allometry functions and soil carbon
+This includes calculating attributes on individual trees such as biomass or carbon, as well as tree allometry functions and soil carbon or stand-level functions, such as basal area